(No ratings)

 Hip replacement surgery takes one to two hours, and afterwards patients may stay in the hospital for several days.
 When patients go home, they will have to use a cane, walker, or crutches at first.
 Patients will likely have physical therapy to improve their ability to move with their new hip.
 After the first few weeks, light exercise such as bike riding or swimming will help them heal, but certain actions, such as climbing stairs or bending over at the waist, may be difficult at first.
 It will take several weeks before they can drive or return to work.
 Full recovery may take six to 12 months.

 Dr. David Christopher Evans, MD graduated from Baylor College of Medicine.
-He completed residency at Baylor College of Medicine Affiliated Hospitals.
-He is certified by the Board Certification: Orthopaedic Surgery and has a state license in Utah.
+He completed residency at Harvard Orthopaedic Combined Residency Program.
+He has a state license in Utah.

 Medical School: Baylor College of Medicine